 Carthage prepares students to teach students in middle childhood/early adolescence (elementary/middle school), cross-categorical special education, and early adolescence/adolescence (middle/high school).
 Please click on one of the categories below for a list of requirements for that major or minor.

 Current students: You should follow the official College Catalog from the year you entered Carthage and work with your advisors and the department chair to ensure all requirements are met.

-Students who want to teach in grades 1-8 must complete a major in education and a minor in their subject area.
+Students who want to teach in grades 1-8 must complete a major in elementary education and a minor in their subject area.

 Teacher candidates seeking grades 5-12 (Early Adolescence through Adolescence) certification must complete a major in their subject area and the secondary education minor.

 The cross-categorical special education major requires a Middle Childhood/Early Adolescence licensure or an early adolescent/adolescent licensure along with the CCSE program.